Ronny199/alx-system_engineering-devops/0x01-shell_permissions/README.md

-changing owner and group owner of a file to vincent and staff rsèctively
+changing ownership of hello to betty only if it is owned by guillaume